Graeme Souness: Liverpool

 This burst of success prompted Paisley to award Souness the club captaincy for season 1981–82, to the chagrin of the incumbent Phil Thompson who had made some errors that season and with whom Paisley had a vicious row during one match at Aston Villa.
 Thompson initially refused to speak to Souness, claiming he had "stolen the captaincy" from behind his back.
 This was the start of several long-running feuds between the two robust characters, and over the coming years, they would confront each other in various circumstances.

 Under Souness' captaincy, two trophies followed as Liverpool regained the League championship and retained the League Cup, trophies that were successfully defended in season 1982–83.
-For the trophy award presentation after the 2–1 win over Manchester United in 1983, Souness stepped back and insisted that Paisley collect the trophy, it being the manager's retirement season.
+For the trophy award presentation after the 2–1 win over Manchester United in 1983, Souness stepped back and insisted that Paisley collect the trophy in the manager's retirement season.

 In 1983–84, Souness lifted three trophies.
 He scored the winning goal in the 1984 League Cup final replay at Maine Road against Merseyside rivals Everton, the first all-Merseyside cup final.
 Liverpool won the league title for the third consecutive season and reached the 1984 European Cup final after beating Romanian champions Dinamo București in the semi-final 3–1 on aggregate.
 In an ill-tempered first leg at Anfield, Souness broke the jaw of Dinamo captain Lică Movilă, which went unpunished by the referee.
 Liverpool won the 1984 final after a penalty shoot-out win over Roma, with Souness scoring one of the penalties in the shootout.

 Souness' Liverpool career ended in 1984 after 358 appearances and 56 goals.

 Sampdoria

-Souness left Liverpool in 1984, joining Sampdoria for a fee of £650,000.
-Souness and England international Trevor Francis – a player at the Genoa-based club since 1982 – added experience to an emerging group of future Italian internationals, including Roberto Mancini, Pietro Vierchowod and Gianluca Vialli.
-In his first season, Sampdoria won the Coppa Italia with a 3–1 aggregate victory over Serie A rivals Milan in the final, securing the trophy for the first time in club history.
-Souness scored the only goal of the game in the first leg of the final.
+In 1984, Souness joined Sampdoria for a fee of £650,000.
+In doing so he became the third Scot to play in the Italian Football Championship since its re-brand to Serie A in 1929.
+In doing so he succeeded Denis Law and Joe Jordan (Law's Scots-raised Torino teammate Joe Baker spent the first six weeks of his life in Liverpool and was thus deemed English under international football rules of the time).
+Souness and England international Trevor Francis–a player at the Genoa-based club since 1982–added experience to an emerging group of future Italian internationals, including Roberto Mancini, Pietro Vierchowod and Gianluca Vialli.

+In his first season, Souness succeeded Jordan to become the second Scot to play in a Coppa Italia final.
+Souness, in contrast to Jordan, collected a winner's medal.
+Sampdoria won the 1985 Coppa Italia Final 3–1 on aggregate over Serie A rivals Milan, securing the cup for the first time in club history.
+Souness scored the only goal of the game in the away first leg of the final.